jcheso/enigma-machine/README.md

 only.
 The letters are wired up in pairs, so that an input current on one letter is output back to a different letter.
 As mentioned above, it causes the input signal to be reflected back through the rotors and plugboard, and then into one of the bulbs on the output board.

+# Usage

+The program uses the configuration files provided to encrypt a message provided in input.txt and output the message to output.txt

+Compile with the provided Makefile and use the following command:

+./enigma plugboards/IV.pb reflectors/I.rf rotors/I.rot rotors/II.rot rotors/III.rot rotors/I.pos < input.txt > output.txt